GET Object torrent

 information about BitTorrent, see Amazon S3 Torrent.

-You can get torrent only for objects that are less than 5 GB in size.
+You can get torrent only for objects that are less than 5 GB in size and that are not encrypted using server-side encryption with customer-provided encryption key.

 GET, you must have